nspcc-dev/.github/labels.md

 on project-specific needs.
 All of them need to be described in appropriate documents to synchronize on their meaning and usage patterns.

+Forked repositories that are not expected to be maintained for a long time (for example, created to add NeoFS support into some product and likely to be deleted after the merge to upstream) can inherit labeling scheme from the original project and not be converted into NSPCC one.

 ## Categories

 ### Type